AlphaBeta906/ROS2/src/docs/laws/2022-diplomatic-policy.md

 ---
 layout: layouts/post.njk
 title: Republic Act No. 0001
-description: This act states the criteria that Solemania would give to recognize another nation, and foreign policy.
+description: This act states the criteria that Solemania would give for diplomatic policy
 date: 2022-08-27
 ---